Friends show up as strangers, it’s up to us to make friendships. Forever friends keep showing up in all the seasons of our lives.

 October days, family by choice, and talking until 3 am on the night you arrive.
 These are the treasures of life.

 SkyTour rides in a gondola to the mountain top and back down with amazing views down the river as the city lights flicker in the far distance.
-These are the things we do with family and friends and a daughter who lives for these kinds of experiences.
+These are the things we do with family and friends and my sweet girl who lives for these kinds of experiences.
 Golf cart rides, coffee and Sally Beauty store runs, and staying an extra night.
 These are the things friends do together.

 Do it.
 Live.
 Be intentional.
 Capture the photos and tell the stories.